Omaha's Economic Development Grows From the Ground Up

 Other noteworthy projects include:

-• Comprised of eight regional counties, the Greater Omaha Economic Development Partnership is committed to growing Omaha's economic base in several industries, including healthcare, finance and technology.
+Comprised of eight regional counties, the Greater Omaha Economic Development Partnership is committed to growing Omaha's economic base in several industries, including healthcare, finance and technology.
+The city’s growth is no accident and development has been supported by a mix of public and private entities working to establish Omaha as the center of commerce in the Plains.

 Build Your Base in Omaha with Castle Contracting